aio-libs/aiohttp/docs/web_reference.rst

       Read-only property, ``True`` if connection has been closed or in process of closing.
       :const:`~aiohttp.websocket.MSG_CLOSE` message has been received from peer.

+   .. attribute:: close_code

+      Read-only property, close code from peer.
+It is set to ``None`` on opened connection.

    .. attribute:: protocol